 5 things to do if your child gets coeliac disease

-I'm really lucky coeliac disease didn't happen to me until my twenties.
-When I think about all the birthday parties I went to as a child, I was able to have whatever everyone else had.
-There'd be a thrilling buffet of sandwiches in triangles, butterfly cakes and those exciting tiny biscuits with piped icing on.
-I always felt included.
-Everyone else was the same.
+When I think about all the birthday parties I went to as a child, it was important to be able to have whatever everyone else had.
+For 'normal' children, there'd be a thrilling buffet of sandwiches in triangles, butterfly cakes and those exciting tiny biscuits with piped icing on.
+Eating everything you wanted meant you felt included.

-The situation was put into perspective for me recently by Fiona, a mother of a newly-diagnosed coeliac daughter.
+The situation was put into perspective for me recently by Fiona, a mother of a newly-diagnosed coeliac.

 Fiona's story: